dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.2.7 =
+- Fix: Issue with withdrawal fees not loaded, introduced in 6.2.6 is now fixed.
+- Fix: Issue with transaction emails not being sent in some environments, introduced in 6.2.6, is possibly now fixed (CNR).

 = 6.2.6 =
 - Change: When the plugin loads batches of Wallets, Currencies, Transactions, or Addresses, it now does it faster and with less SQL queries to the DB to improve performance.
 - Add: New built-in object cache to further improve DB performance.
 Can be turned off in general settings.